 Delta allows members to purchase an individual annual membership to the Delta Sky Club for $545 (or 54,500 Delta SkyMiles).
 You can also purchase an executive membership for $845 (or 84,500 miles).
 Again, an executive membership will allow you to bring in up to two guests per visit free.
 An individual membership comes with no free guesting privileges.

 But this method makes little sense.
 For roughly the same price as an individual membership, you can get complimentary Sky Club access by holding either the American Express Platinum Card or the Delta SkyMiles Reserve American Express Card.
-Both cards offer a host of other benefits that would make these worth far more than buying a Sky Club membership.
+Plus, both cards offer a host of other benefits that would make these worth far more than buying a Sky Club membership.

 Buy Your Way in with the Delta SkyMiles Platinum Card